xaviershay/blog/_posts/2014-10-18-san-francisco-soda-tax.md

 ### Government Intervention Is Warranted

 [As early as 2001](http://www.ncbi.nlm.nih.gov/books/NBK44206/), the US Surgeon General has been warning of a national "Obesity Epedemic".
-By now, the phrase has become cliché.
-In San Francisco, 42% of teenagers and adults are overweight or obese[^1].
+By now the phrase has become cliché.
+In San Francisco 42% of teenagers and adults are overweight or obese[^1].
 It is [well established](http://www.hsph.harvard.edu/nutritionsource/healthy-drinks/sugary-drinks/) that sodas are a serious contributor to this problem.
 In the face of such a critical issue combined with a large information